 If you're missing teeth, you're not alone.
 Tooth loss is a far more common problem than you think.
 In fact, studies show that 178 million people across the United States are missing at least one tooth, and 35 million are completely edentulous (missing all their teeth).
-Whether you have lost one tooth or multiple ones to gum disease, tooth decay, or a traumatic injury, the office of Mark Helms, DDS can help.
+Whether you have lost one tooth or multiple ones to gum disease, tooth decay, or a traumatic injury, the office of Mark Helms, DDS and Dalton Carruthers Hunt, DMD can help.
 We provide state-of-the-art care and offer the latest solutions to help patients reestablish complete, healthy, and beautiful smiles.

 Today, dental implants represent the most advanced system for the replacement of missing teeth.
 While conventional fixed bridges and dentures remain effective and satisfying ways to replace missing teeth, dental implants come the closest to replicating the look, feel, and function of a natural smile.